Missy Giove

-Melissa 'The Missile' Giove (born 1972) is an American professional downhill mountain biker.
+Melissa 'The Missile' Giove (born January 20, 1972) is an American professional downhill mountain biker.
 Throughout her career she won 14 NORBA downhill titles and 11 world cups.
 Giove's other accomplishments include three overall NORBA downhill crowns, two World Cup overalls, and the 1994 World Championship title.
-She has also been featured in the 2003 video game Downhill Domination on the Sony PlayStation 2.
+She has also been featured as a playable character in the 2003 racing video game Downhill Domination on the Sony PlayStation 2.

 Career

 Giove was born in Manhattan, NY.
 She raced for Yeti Cycles, along with other racers: Myles Rockwell, Jimmy Deaton, John Tomac and Johnny O'Mara, managed by former owner of Yeti Cycles, John Parker, the Volvo-Cannondale USA cycling team.

 Giove raced wearing the desiccated body of her deceased pet piranha, Gonzo, around her neck, which would become a marketing campaign for Cannondale.

 2015, Giove qualified 17th at the World Cup Downhill race at Windham, New York +36.558 seconds off the pace of Rachael Atherton's 3:05.135.

 2016, Giove was inducted into the Mountain Bike Hall of Fame.

 2022, Giove is a main character in the book, Pressure: A Memoir by Eric Canori.